-There are a number of factors which can affect peoples’ ability to search and detect targets.
-These can be cognitive abilities like perception and working memory.
-Functional factors like how much someone can see without moving their eyes can also play a role.
-Based on research in this CREST project, this guide presents an overview of these differences.
-The key findings include:
+There are a number of factors which can affect peoples' ability to search and detect targets.
+These can be cognitive abilities like perception and working memory, and functional factors like how much someone can see without moving their eyes can also play a role.

-- Successful search requires perception, memory, attention and decision-making skills.
-All of these vary amongst people.
+- Successful search requires perception, memory, attention, and decision-making skills.
+All of these vary among people.

 - It is not clear whether or not training on the basic ability transfers to complex tasks easily.